Natural dye: Blues

 Blue colorants around the world were derived from indigo dye-bearing plants, primarily those in the genus Indigofera, which are native to the tropics.
 The primary commercial indigo species in Asia was true indigo (Indigofera tinctoria).
 India is believed to be the oldest center of indigo dyeing in the Old World.
 It was a primary supplier of indigo dye to Europe as early as the Greco-Roman era.
 The association of India with indigo is reflected in the Greek word for the dye, which was indikon (ινδικόν).
 The Romans used the term indicum, which passed into Italian dialect and eventually into English as the word indigo.

 In the Philippines, blue to indigo colors were also obtained from Indigofera tinctoria and related species, known under common names including tarum, dagum, tayum.

 In Central and South America, the important blue dyes were Añil (Indigofera suffruticosa) and Natal indigo (Indigofera arrecta).

 In temperate climates including Europe, indigo was obtained primarily from woad (Isatis tinctoria), an indigenous plant of Assyria and the Levant which has been grown in Northern Europe over 2,000 years, although from the 18th century it was mostly replaced by superior Indian indigo imported by the British East India Company.
 Woad was carried to New England in the 17th century and used extensively in America until native stands of indigo were discovered in Florida and the Carolinas.
 In Sumatra, indigo dye is extracted from some species of Marsdenia.
 Other indigo-bearing dye plants include dyer's knotweed (Polygonum tinctorum) from Japan and the coasts of China, and the West African shrub Lonchocarpus cyanescens.
-The cultivation of indigo was swiftly displaced by synthetic indigo, which is identical to the natural material and environmentally friendlier as its production did not require hundreds of square kilometers of monoculture.
+The cultivation of indigo was swiftly displaced by synthetic indigo.